José Castillo (police officer): Widow

-The widow, Consuelo Morales Castillo del Castillo (1913-1994), was pregnant.
+The widow, Consuelo Morales Castillo del Castillo (1913–1994), was pregnant.
 With her family she moved to Valencia, where in January 1937 she gave birth to a daughter.
 With the war approaching the end she considered moving to France, but eventually the widow remained in Valencia.
-In 1939 she and her parents were arrested, unclear on what charges; the child remained with Castillo’s mother, then in her 90s.
+In 1939 she and her parents were arrested, unclear on what charges; the child remained with Castillo's mother, then in her 90s.
 Having spent 9 months in the Ventas prison, Morales was set free in 1940, just in time to see her daughter – who from birth suffered heart problems – pass away.
-She settled in Madrid and worked in a stationery store; she has not re-married.
+She settled in Madrid and worked in a stationery store; she has not remarried.
 In 1966 she applied for the widowhood pension, granted shortly afterwards by Consejo Superior de Justicia Militar.
 In line with standard regulations, it was equivalent to 25% of the salary.
 The widow appealed claiming that Castillo died when in service, which would have made her eligible for an extraordinary pension, equal to 100% of the salary.
 CSJM rejected her claim on basis that Castillo has been shot not in relation to his service, but in relation to his political activity.
 Until then living in obscurity, in 1977 she gave a large interview to El País and in 1978 she again applied for full pension, again to no avail.
 In 1983 the decision was subject to revision and she was granted full pension, on basis that Castillo fell victim to “atentado terrorista”.
 In advanced age, she was treated in military branch of the health service and died in a military hospital.